 School Garden Curriculum

-The "Clean" curriculum consists of a short introduction and two chapters.
+“Clean”is gardening for sustainability with environmentally conscious practices.
+The “Clean” curriculum consists of a short introduction and two chapters.
 Chapter 1 is titled “Basic Garden Skills and Knowledge” and Chapter 2 is titled “A Slow Food Garden.”
-Download the complete "Clean" curriculum (20.5 MB, 262 pages) or simply click on the covers below to view/download.

 Our goal is to provide a different kind of approach to student engagement, one that is rooted in the Slow Food values of Good, Clean, and Fair food for all.
 We engage children around the food itself, rather than only embedding garden lessons in traditional classroom curriculum.
 We certainly believe that using the garden as a laboratory for courses such as science and social studies is a worthy enterprise, and we want to encourage its continuation.
 However, as Slow Food, we also want to encourage teachers and volunteers to use their garden to teach children about: